rome/tools/website/src/_includes/docs/formatter.md

 ### Suppression

-There are times when a developer wants to keep a specific formatting, and the formatter should not get in the way.
+There are times when a developer wants to keep a specific formatting.

-You can achieve this by adding a suppression comment right before the expression/statement.
+You can achieve this by adding a suppression comment right before the syntax node (expressions, statements, etc.).

 A suppression comment will have to look like this: